Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 #### The Power BI workspace ("epbi-[uniqueID]")
 The Power BI workspace is a container to host your Power BI dashboards in the cloud.
-It starts populated with the solution dashboard.
+It is initially populated with the solution dashboard.
 Hosting your dashboards in a workspace enables embedding them in a Web App.

 #### The Function App ("functions-[uniqueID]")
-The Function App hosts Azure Functions, short tasks that are run after deployment, such as copying assets into the solution storage account, populating the database with the example dataset, and retrieving credentials for display in the final deployment page.
+The Function App hosts Azure Functions; short tasks that are run after deployment, such as copying assets into the solution storage account, populating the database with the example dataset, and retrieving credentials for display in the final deployment page.
-The website which embeds the PowerBI workshop for display in the browser (<tt>pbijs</tt> and <tt>pbiweb</tt>) is also a "Function App".
+The website which embeds the PowerBI workshop for display in the browser (<tt>pbijs</tt> and <tt>pbiweb</tt>) is also a Function App.

 #### The Hosting Plan ("hosting[uniqueID]")
 The hosting plan is a scaling and billing layer for the web applications.